Leproide/APC-Power-Outage-Notify/PowerChute Serial Shutdown/README.md

-Testing version that should support the new version of PowerChute
+Testing version that should support PowerChute Serial Shutdown

 The new app is logging events under the source APCPBEAgent.